bsoist/bsoist.github.io/_posts/2018-02-08-if-we-do-nothing.md

 ---
 > O woman, we gonna burn in hell!

-{% include image.html url="https://images-na.ssl-images-amazon.com/images/I/51159ABy1ZL._AC_US218_.jpg" description="Darkest Hour" width="218px" %}
+{% include image.html url="https://images-na.ssl-images-amazon.com/images/I/51159ABy1ZL._AC_US218_.jpg" description="The Shape of Water" width="218px" %}

 [_The Post_][post] was a movie I didn't love that told two great stories. _The Shape of Water_ is a great film that tells a story I don't really get.